open-pioneer/trails-openlayers-base-packages/src/packages/basemap-switcher/README.md

 # @open-pioneer/basemap-switcher

-This package provides a component that can be integrated in an app together with a map to switch between different basemaps.
+This package provides a UI component that allows a user to switch between different base maps.

 ## Usage

-Example: Integration of a basemap switcher with a given map id:
+To add the component to your app, insert the following snippet with a reference to a map ID:

 ```jsx
 <BasemapSwitcher mapId="map_id" />